Health and housing support

 Whether you are a South Tyneside Homes tenant, tenant with another housing provider or you own your own home within South Tyneside, below is a guide to the services within South Tyneside which you might find useful.

-If your current home is no longer meeting your needs because of a disability or a long term condition, you can request an Occupational Therapy assessment from the Health and Housing Team, once you have made an application to move home through Tyne and Wear Homes.
+If your current home is no longer meeting your needs because of a disability or a long term condition, you can request an Occupational Therapy assessment from the Health and Housing Team, once you have made an application to move home through South Tyneside Homes.

 This applies to difficulties faced by yourself, or anyone else who lives permanently in the property with you.

-When you apply to move through Tyne and Wear Homes, you should let us know about how your current property is having a detrimental effect on your health and wellbeing within Section 9 of the Tyne and Wear Homes' application form entitled 'Medical Assessment'.
+When you apply to move through South Tyneside Homes, you should let us know about how your current property is having a detrimental effect on your health and wellbeing within Section 9 of the South Tyneside Homes' application form entitled 'Medical Assessment'.

 Top Tip: Speed up your application by providing us with copies of any supporting medical evidence such as reports from a specialist, therapist or social worker at the time you make your application.